 The C.H.O.I.C.E.
 Program is directed toward young people, 3rd through 12th grade, from mixed social-economic and ethnic backgrounds not yet chemically dependent.
 All services are provided during school hours.
 The overall goal of the program is to assist young people in joining together to enhance their ability to make positive choices, increase their sense of self-regard, decreased the incidence of ATOD (alcohol, tobacco and other drugs) use and other unhealthy risk behaviors.
 This is accomplished through a 28-week two-tiered program comprised of prevention education and bolstering resiliency factors within the young person.
 Services offered by C.H.O.I.C.E.
 Inc. are provided to young people who reside in Metro Louisville /Jefferson County (KY) communities and who are not yet chemically dependent.

 C.H.O.I.C.E.
 Inc. is governed by a board of directors and is operated by licensed and certified professionals.
 C.H.O.I.C.E.
 Inc. is licensed by the Commonwealth of Kentucky as an alcohol and other drug prevention program, and is incorporated under the name of, Children Have Options In Choosing Experiences.
 C.H.O.I.C.E.
 Inc. has a registered logo and a nonprofit tax status (501 (c) (3).

 C.H.O.I.C.E provides group counseling, mentoring services and individual services.
-Groups are facilitated by certified and licensed professionals.
+Certified and licensed professionals facilitate groups.
 The format of these groups has evolved from a model developed by C.H.O.I.C.E. staff to address the specific needs of young people.
 This model and subsequent training manual, The C.H.O.I.C.E.
 High Risk Prevention Intervention Manual (Bemker & Sias-Shannon, 2002) provides the foundation for the program offered.
 Each group is held one class period per week for 28 weeks.

 MISSION & PHILOSOPHY